 Inclusion Poster Project 2021

 The Inclusion Poster Project 2021 is a unique collaboration between students from the University of São Paulo (USP) in Brazil and East Stroudsburg University (ESU) in the United States of America.
-Creative and expressive posters from students from the School of Communications and Arts from USP (Public Relations Program) and from East Stroudsburg University Art + Design Department's graphic design programs presented new perspectives about what inclusion and diversity mean to them.
+Creative and expressive posters from students from the School of Communications and Arts from USP (Public Relations Program) and from East Stroudsburg University Art + Media + Design Department's graphic design programs presented new perspectives about what inclusion and diversity mean to them.
 Since both institutions have already hosted similar projects and initiatives before, this collaboration was a perfect way to finally unite the powerful voices of our North and South American students.
 This first-time global Inclusion Poster Project is a student communication, art and design exhibit that aims to foster dialogue about how our scholarly community can promote inclusion and diversity.
 This innovative project empowers students to model civil dialogue, spark courageous conversations, and create a campus without walls.
 The project challenges students to work collaboratively to engage the cultural, social, and educational differences that make our communities exceptional.
 This project is consistent for both institutions with their values of intellectual integrity, freedom of expression, and good citizenship.

 As it was in the past, this year's inclusion Poster project and events is an interdisciplinary collaboration between faculty members and students associated with Graphic Design and Human Rights and Freedom classes from Fall 2021.
 It was an honor to collaborate with colleagues and students from Sao Paulo University in Brazil.
 This initiative is designed to stimulate discussion surrounding issues of inclusion and acceptance by sharing students' expression of their experiences.
 The Project as originally conceived is inspired by internationally renowned graphic designer Miro Ilic’s memorable traveling poster exhibition featuring different views on “tolerance” that originally appeared on the streets of Sarajevo in 2015.